Sundaram (writer): Other

 Vasanti Poornima (1977) is a collection of one-act plays.
 Dakshinayan (1942) is a travelogue of his travel of South India.
 Chidambara is his memoir while Samarchana is an anthology of articles about his view of life.
 He also wrote Saavidya (1978).
 Sri Arvind Mahayogi (1950) is a short biography of Sri Aurobindo.
 He translated several Sanskrit, Hindi and English works into Gujarati.
 They include Bhagvajjukiyam (1940), Mṛcchakatika (1944), Kaya Palat (1961), Janata ane Jan (1965), Aisi hai Zindagi ane some writings of Aurobindo and The Mother.

 He edited the magazines Dakshina and Baldakshina published by Sri Aurobindo Ashram.

 Awards

-He was awarded Ranjitram Suvarna Chandrak in 1934 for Kavyamangala.
-He received Narmad Gold Medal in 1955 for his poetry collection Yatra and Mahida Prize in 1946 for criticism.
-He received Sahitya Akademi Award for Gujarati writers in 1968 for his work of criticism, Avalokan.
-He was awarded Padma Bhushan, the third-highest civilian award, in 1985.
+He was awarded the Ranjitram Suvarna Chandrak in 1934 for Kavyamangala.
+He received the Narmad Suvarna Chandrak in 1955 for his poetry collection Yatra and Mahida Prize in 1946 for criticism.
+He received the 1968 Sahitya Akademi Award for his book Avalokana.
+He was awarded the Padma Bhushan, the third-highest civilian award, in 1985.